woa-raphael/woa-raphael/guide/troubleshooting.md

 - Rename "raphael_subextscss.inf_" to "raphael_subextscss.inf"; also right click on it and press Install
 #### Finished!

+## "You'll need a new app to open this windowsdefender link" error
+This means that your image, likely created with uupdump, is broken.
+Reinstall Windows using a clean image, like the one in [this Google drive link](https://drive.google.com/drive/folders/1JEC2QhFTyZhnm4qdzeFANTmeqoDCbS1I?usp=drive_link).
+Don't forget that touch is broken in 23h2, so use 22h2.

 ## DISM Error:87 The add-driver option is unkown
-This usually means that you have an unclean Windows image with some other drivers.
-You need to get a clean Windows image (which means you didn't follow instructions).
-Don't forget that touch is broken in 23h2 (use 22h2).
+This usually means that you have an unclean Windows image with some other drivers, likely because you didn't follow the instructions.
+You will need to reinstall Windows using a clean image.
+Don't forget that touch is broken in 23h2, so use 22h2.

 ## 0xc000021a BSOD
 This usually means that winlogon.exe has failed, and you may need to reapply the Windows image.